-Adam Wilson, MS, University of New Mexico
+Adam Wilson, PhD, University of New Mexico

 Adam Wilson graduated from Cornell University in 1998 and earned a Masters in Counseling and Psychological Services from SUNY Oswego in 2014.
 During his Masters he worked as a research assistant at the Syracuse VA in the primary care mental health integration center for excellence, and as a substance use disorders counselor at Crouse Hospital.